MicrosoftDocs/partner-center-pr.zh-cn/partner-center/use-the-reconciliation-files.md

 ---
-title: "使用对帐文件 | 合作伙伴中心"
+title: Use the reconciliation files | Partner Center
-description: "有关计费周期中每项费用的明细项目详细视图，请从合作伙伴中心仪表板下载对帐文件。"
-ms.assetid: FA6A6FCB-2597-44E7-93F8-8D1DD35D52EA
+description: For a detailed line-item view of each charge in a billing cycle, download the reconciliation files from the Partner Center dashboard. ms.assetid: FA6A6FCB-2597-44E7-93F8-8D1DD35D52EA
 author: KPacquer
-ms.openlocfilehash: 61e71d4207d9e8ac68ee4fcfc1f0d04282474032
+ms.openlocfilehash: de93fce5e689093f8e244b3812f682ef48bd47ea
-ms.sourcegitcommit: c2a12d6a18b9631916f6dd8301a4752ecc03296b
+ms.sourcegitcommit: 493122887ab9a5524590be12f5e1fedf4a004682
 ms.translationtype: HT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 06/19/2017
+ms.lasthandoff: 08/28/2017
 ---
-# <a name="use-the-reconciliation-files"></a>使用对帐文件
+# <a name="use-the-reconciliation-files"></a>Use the reconciliation files

-**适用于**
+**Applies to**

--  合作伙伴中心
+-  Partner Center
--  美国政府 Microsoft 云合作伙伴中心
+-  Partner Center for Microsoft Cloud for US Government
--  德国 Microsoft 云合作伙伴中心
+-  Partner Center for Microsoft Cloud Germany

-有关计费周期中每项费用的明细项目详细视图，请从合作伙伴中心仪表板下载对帐文件。 详细信息包括每个客户的订阅费用和详细事件（例如中途向订阅添加席位）。
+For a detailed line-item view of each charge in a billing cycle, download the reconciliation files from the Partner Center dashboard.
+The details include charges for each customer's subscriptions, and detailed events (such as a mid-term addition of seats to a subscription).

-## <a href="" id="itemizebypartner"></a>由合作伙伴列出明细
+## <a href="" id="itemizebypartner"></a>Itemize by partner

-间接模型中的合作伙伴可以在基于许可证和基于使用情况的对帐文件中使用这些额外字段，以便由经销商列出明细。
+Partners in the indirect model can use these additional fields in both license-based and usage-based reconciliation files to itemize by reseller.

 <table>
 <colgroup>